Sound, Awareness, and the Search for the Lost Chord

 Creating PrimaSounds requires surrender and discipline.
 There is intuition, but also quality control.
 There is body sensing and feeling, but also technical judgment.
 There is free movement, but also careful revision.

+I listen until the piece tells me what it is.
 Then I listen through the editing until it tells me it is as good as I can make it.
+Perfection remains an elusive quest.

 The creative process begins in listening, but it depends upon the special tone-world based on what is called the “seventh harmonic” that Professor Arnold Keyserling discovered and that I later developed into PrimaSounds.
 Before turning to the seventh harmonic itself, I should say more about Arnold and Willy Keyserling, and the long search behind the scale.